 - Use commercial purification tablets and follow package instructions

 Unlike free chlorine, chloramines do not dissipate from water when left uncovered.
 Two common methods used to remove chloramines are 1) adding specific chemicals or 2) using activated carbon filters.
 Both are commercially available.
-Specialty fish clubs and associations, publications for fish enthusiasts and pet stores can provide additional information and recommend water treatment.
+Specialty fish clubs and associations, publications for fish enthusiasts, and pet stores can provide additional information and recommend water treatment.

 The best and most cost-effective way to ensure safe water at the tap is to keep our source waters clean.
-Consumers should never flush unused medications down a toilet or sink and are encouraged to see if their pharmacy accepts medications for disposal, or to contact their local health department for information about proper disposal of medications and other materials that could potentially harm the environment, such as cleaning products, pesticides, and automotive products.
+Consumers should never flush unused medications down a toilet or sink and are encouraged to see if their pharmacy accepts medications for disposal or to contact their local health department for information about the proper disposal of medications and other materials that could potentially harm the environment, such as cleaning products, pesticides, and automotive products.